elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 ))
 ```

 In the snippet above, we represent everything, except variables, as a function or a macro call.
 Notice keywords were common since the first version.
 From this, we slowly added new syntax, making some common patterns more elegant while keeping the same underlying data representation.
-We soon added operators:
+We soon added infix notation for operators:

 ```elixir
 defmodule(Hello, do: (